HL7/davinci-dtr/input/pagecontent/formal_specification.md

 > There is no need for the user to see the Questionnaire if it can be auto completed, unless they need to approve sending the result to the payer or to *sign* the information prior to submission.
 The application SHALL give the provider the ability, but not the requirement to review any information prior to sending it to a third party.
 This ability may be *turned-off* by the organization and possibly the individual provider.
 >
 > If the resulting information is to be sent to a third  party (e.g., payer), the DTR SMART on FHIR App (or equivalent native app) SHALL include a configurable step to allow  the provider to review and grant permission to send the information gathered in the QuestionnaireResponse before sending.
-If the resulting information is to be sent to a third party (e.g., payer) see [Section 4.4.5.1](specification__behaviors__persisting_application_state.html#smart-on-fhir-applications-and-servers)
 >
 > However, this SHOULD be configurable on a site or provider basis.